 Note that the UK release of Voyant Adviser and Adviser Go arrive packaged with a set of default market assumptions provided by Rayner Spencer Mills Research (RSMR).
 Additional information on this market data set can be found here.

-Other releases of Voyant for the US, Canada and Ireland are packaged with different sets of default market assumptions.
+Other releases of Voyant for the US, Canada, Australia and Ireland are packaged with different sets of default market assumptions.

 Market assumptions may also vary depending on whether your firm has opted to collect and use its own market data.
 Any subscriber is able to customize the market assumptions but, typically, bespoke market assumptions will be added to the software, and managed as part of Voyant's optional rebranding service.

 As already suggested, the market assumptions in use can be viewed by opening the respective client record in either AdviserGo or Voyant Adviser.

 - Navigate to the Preferences screen (via the small 'cog' icon, top-left)